-In my experience, the minds of many independent Baptist preachers contain many vain tales and folklore that are taken as “gospel.”
+In my experience, the minds of a great many independent Baptist preachers are filled with vain tales and folklore that are taken as “gospel.”
 These “old preachers’ tales” are passed on from generation to generation and are trotted out frequently in conversation and sermon to the enthusiastic acclaim of the brethren.

 In fact, these “old preachers’ tales” are fundamental principles by which many preachers conduct their ministries.